top of page

 When the chatting session ended, the adults moved to the next room.

 The next room was probably a combination of a 6-tatami and a 4.5-tatami room separated by sliding doors, both traditional Japanese rooms.
-There was no furniture except for cushions on the floor where the teacher sat, facing the students, who also sat on cushions.
-The seating arrangement was scattered around the room to ensure nobody's arms would bump into each other.
-I think.
+There were no furnitures except for cushions on the floor where the teacher sat, facing the students, who also sat on the cushions.
+The students were scattered around the room to ensure nobody's arms would bump into each other.

-Again, initially, while the teacher seemed to be explaining something in the room, I was left in the manga room, engrossed in my comics.
+Again, the teacher seemed to be explaining something in the room, but I was left in the manga room, engrossed in my comics.

 My mother was also seated towards the back of the room.
-For her too, this was the first time.
+This was the first time for her as well.

 Since I hadn't received any explanation, I had no idea what was going on.
 I just placed a cushion in front of the teacher as directed and sat down.